abdoo8080/tutorials/quantize_and_compile_tf_models/quantize_and_compile_tf_models.md

     cd <your model name>
     ```
     NOTE: `<your model name>` should not contain spaces.
-5. Copy your model and architecture files and training and testing datasets to you directory.
+5. Copy your model and architecture files and training and testing datasets to your directory:
     ```bash
     cp <path to model file> float_model.h5
     cp <path to arch.json file> .